 - WhatsApp Business API subscription

-There are potential future revenue sources in the making and Facebook has been planning ahead to monetize WhatsApp’s userbase of 2+ billion monthly active users.
-Let’s explore the existing and the potential future revenue generation ideas for WhatsApp.
+There are potential future revenue sources in the making and Whatsapp has been planning ahead to identify monetization methods for the WhatsApp user base of 2+ billion monthly active users.

 In August 2018, WhatsApp announced its first revenue-generating product, WhatsApp for Business API.